shameem16/Arithmetic-Calculator-Using-Racket/README.md

 ## The racket file consists of

--  Splitting the text into strings in split-string function
+-  Splitting the text into strings using split-string function
 -  Sending the operands in the expressions to apply-op function using exec function
 -  Performing arithmetic operations using apply-op function.